it-praktyk/ansible-role-jenkins/README.md

 Available variables are listed below, along with default values (see `defaults/main.yml`):

+    jenkins_release_line: lts

+The channel used to gather `jenkins` package.
+Available options: `lts` and `weekly`.
+Detailed explanation of LTS release line you can read [at the Jenkins webpage](https://jenkins.io/download/lts/).

     jenkins_package_state: present

 The state of the `jenkins` package install.
 By default this role installs Jenkins but will not upgrade Jenkins (when using package-based installs).
 If you want to always update to the latest version, change this to `latest`.